tknight-dev/gaming-canvas/README.md

 ## Troubleshooting

+- Gamepad axes are initialized with non-resting (eg 0) values even though no button is pressed on the controller.
+    - This is a [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) bug that is probably due to the browser's implementation of the API.
+Not much I can do here to correct that.
 - `GamingCanvas > GamingCanvasFIFOQueue: input overflow [limit=*]`
     - Make sure you are processing the inputs by removing them from the queue, or disable the inputs.
 See section `How To: Inputs`